aysevllpkts/TrAnnoScope/README.md

 - **Quality Assessment**: Assesses the quality of the transcriptome.

 ## Dependencies
-TrAnnoScope will use:
+- Programs used by TrAnnoScope
   - Snakemake 7.25.1
   - Python
   - FastQC
   - MultiQC
   - FastQScreen
   - Fastp
   - isoseq3
   - BUSCO
   - Bowtie2
   - Blast+
   - Blobtools2
   - Seqkit
   - FMLRC
-- CD-HIT-EST
+  - CD-HIT
   - EvidentialGene
   - DIAMOND
   - Trinotate
+  - SQLite
+  - HMMER
+  - Eggnog-mapper
   - SignalP
   - TMHMM2
   - NanoPlot
   - R
+- Databases used by TrAnnoScope
+  - SwissProt
+  - Pfam
+  - EGGNOG
+  - Rfam
+  - NR
+  - NT

 All conda dependencies can be installed via precheck.py before starting the analysis.
 Otherwise, they will be installed automatically by TrAnnoScope.